NavpreetDevpuri/DNAc/README.md

 DNAc is a programming language for DNAs.

 ## DNAc's device
 This will be a device similar to [arduino](https://www.arduino.cc/) that can edit at most any cell's DNA easily.
 We just put cells in it and it will somehow read DNA sequences and write DNA sequences using CRISPR - Cas9 for gene editing.
-In short this is the gateway between us and DNAs.
+In short, This is the gateway between us and DNAs.

 ## DNAc's compiler